-- Attract, motivate and retain highly skilled employees by taking a total rewards approach to all cash compensation and benefits. - Align employees with the company's objectives by linking employee contribution to organizational achievements. - Foster fair, equitable, competitive and responsible pay practices through:
+- Attract, motivate and retain highly skilled employees by taking a total rewards approach to all cash compensation, benefits, and career development opportunities. - Align employees with the company's objectives by linking employee contributions to organizational achievements. - Foster fair, equitable, competitive and transparent pay practices through:

-Internal Equity: FCU maintains systems to ensure that the relative value of all jobs, roles, and functions are correctly ranked in relation to one another in an equitable, gender neutral, consistent and effective manner, and properly recognize those aspects of work which are valued by FCU.
+Internal Equity: FCU maintains systems to ensure that the relative value of all jobs, roles, and functions is consistently and equitably assessed.
+This includes gender-neutral and inclusive evaluation practices that recognize valued contributions across the organization.

-External Competitiveness: Paying wages that are competitive with other comparable employers (at a median rate within a similar industry, local environment and size), and for jobs of equivalent responsibility.
-In order to establish and/or verify the competitive position of salary ranges, FCU regularly participates in external compensation surveys and acquires other available market data.
+External Competitiveness: Paying wages that are competitive with other comparable employers (at a median rate within a similar industry, local environment and size) and for jobs of equivalent responsibility.
+To establish and/or verify the competitive position of salary ranges FCU regularly participates in external compensation surveys and acquires other available market data.